 Watch breathing patterns

 Your support person should watch your breathing patterns.
 Steady, rhythmic breathing helps to calm you.
-Some women say it gives them a sense of control.
-Other women say is is more a feeling of letting go.
+Some say it gives them a sense of control.
+Others say it is more a feeling of letting go.
 Breathing patterns help you, your baby, your partner and your caregivers by:

 - Helping your body to relax